 • The Bell Inn featured in various episodes along with several other town locations.

-• There is even a little museum, which celebrates the town’s connections with Dad’s Army.
-Open every Saturday 10am to 3pm from mid-March to November, the museum is in the Old Fire Station on Cage Lane.
+• There is even a Dad’s Army Museum, which celebrates the town’s connections with the well-loved TV show, in the Old Fire Station on Cage Lane.

 • The Marigold tearooms are generally open at the same time as the museum and serve cakes baked to wartime recipes.

 Thetford’s landmarks date from thirteen different historical eras, from Vikings to World War II and beyond.
 Among the famous former Thetfordians are Maharaja Duleep Singh and Thomas Paine, who wrote The Rights of Man.
 Duleep Singh’s son, Prince Frederick founded Thetford’s Ancient House Museum, which explores the town’s history.

 - From Captain Manwairing (see 2 above), turn left beside the water and cross the footbridge onto Butten Island to find the equestrian statue honouring Duleep Singh, last Sikh ruler of the kingdom of the Punjab and former owner of the Koh-i-Noor diamond.